thestennettreport/TheStennettReport.github.io/project_2025/mandate_for_leadership/chapter_8.md

 ### 9. KEY QUOTES

-* **"The U.S. Agency for Global Media (USAGM) is a strategic asset in the information war, but it is not currently equipped to win that war." (p.
-260)**  This quote sets the stage for Namdar's argument that USAGM needs reform to be more effective in countering adversarial propaganda.
+* **"The U.S. Agency for Global Media (USAGM) is a strategic asset in the information war, but it is not currently equipped to win that war." <sup>(260)</sup>**  This quote sets the stage for Namdar's argument that USAGM needs reform to be more effective in countering adversarial propaganda.
-* **"USAGM has become a platform for anti-American propaganda and a haven for waste and inefficiency." (p.
-262)**  This quote reflects Namdar's belief that USAGM has strayed from its mission and has become biased and wasteful.
+* **"USAGM has become a platform for anti-American propaganda and a haven for waste and inefficiency." <sup>(262)</sup>**  This quote reflects Namdar's belief that USAGM has strayed from its mission and has become biased and wasteful.
-* **"To fulfill its mission, USAGM should also aim to present the truth about America and American policy—not parrot America’s adversaries’ propaganda and talking points." (p.
-268)**  This quote reveals the chapter's desire for USAGM to promote a positive image of the United States and its policies.
+* **"To fulfill its mission, USAGM should also aim to present the truth about America and American policy—not parrot America’s adversaries’ propaganda and talking points." <sup>(268)</sup>**  This quote reveals the chapter's desire for USAGM to promote a positive image of the United States and its policies.
-* **"The 'firewall' has been used to shield biased reporting and to prevent the CEO from exercising proper oversight over the agency's networks." (p.
-272)**  This quote highlights the chapter's criticism of the "firewall" and its desire to increase political control over USAGM.
+* **"The 'firewall' has been used to shield biased reporting and to prevent the CEO from exercising proper oversight over the agency's networks." <sup>(272)</sup>**  This quote highlights the chapter's criticism of the "firewall" and its desire to increase political control over USAGM.
-* **"Shortwave radio is a vital tool for reaching audiences in countries where internet access is limited or censored." (p.
-275)**  This quote reflects the chapter's preference for traditional broadcasting methods over digital platforms.
+* **"Shortwave radio is a vital tool for reaching audiences in countries where internet access is limited or censored." <sup>(275)</sup>**  This quote reflects the chapter's preference for traditional broadcasting methods over digital platforms.

 ### 10. SUMMARY & SIGNIFICANCE